AdobeDocs/workfront.en/help/workfront-fusion/apps-and-their-modules/webhooks.md

 >
 >To call a third party webhook (outgoing webhooks) use one of the [HTTP](http-modules.md) modules.

-Any application that is connected to the Internet and allows the sending of HTTP requests can send webhooks to `Adobe Workfront Fusion`.
-To connect such an app to `Workfront Fusion`, add the `Webhooks > Custom Webhook` instant trigger module to your scenario.
+Any application that is connected to the Internet and allows the sending of HTTP requests can send webhooks to Adobe Workfront Fusion.
+To connect such an app to Workfront Fusion, add the `Webhooks > Custom Webhook` instant trigger module to your scenario.
 When setting this trigger, click the `Add` button next to the Webhook field and enter a name for the new webhook.

 ![](assets/custom-webhook-350x143.jpeg)